UHacker2007/hack.py-by-Hacker2007/README.md

 ____
 $ python3 hack.py
 ____
-And you can install (coding by Hacker2007.zip).I prefer to use (coding by Hacker2007.zip) in computer and laptop first unzip the file then install it by entering this commands
+And you can install coding by Hacker2007.zip.I prefer to use (coding by Hacker2007.zip) in computer and laptop first unzip the file then install it by entering this commands
 ______